JikoUnderscore/rust-log-macros/README.md

 # rust-log-macros

-a collection of useful rust logging macros
+A collection of useful rust logging macros